TorontoDataScientistsWithoutBorders/TorontoDataScientistsWithoutBorders.github.io/projects.md

   Patrick (DATA SCIENCE AD ANAYSIS) : step 2 - automatic streaming of 311 json from city of toronto website

   Anna : step 2 for tweets, 3, 4

+  Martin: Step 2 for tweets

+  Holly: Step 4
   ```
   * teammate:
   * steps/stages:

-    (1) build mongodb db hosted on the cloud for the background data, rent prices, house prices
+    (1) build mongodb db hosted on the cloud for the background data (), rent prices, house prices

     (2) integrate (automatic streaming from 311 calls json format from website) + tweets (json format) into mongodb